 Griffin is divorced, living in a flat in Manhattan while his sons and ex live in the family home in Westchester.
 He gets bad news from his oncologist: cancerous lesions have spread through his chest, and he has only a year or so to live.
 He audits a psychology class on death and dying at a nearby college where he chats up a woman who turns out to be an assistant dean.
 She's Phoenix; she smiles but keeps her distance, warming to him slowly.
 He tells her nothing of his situation.
 At his apartment a few days later, she finds a stash of books on death, dying, and terminal illness: will she put two and two together, and what will she do about it?
-Written by

 A love story with no expectations.

 Rated PG-13 for sexual content, some thematic elements, and brief strong language

 See all certifications »

 A remake of the 1976 film of the same name.
 See more